 - If you pay yourself enough dividends each year to trigger refund of your RDTOH from your corporate account, then the risk premium for using a swap-based ETF is reduced.
 This is because dividend income can be passed to an individual very tax efficiently via a corporation in this situation.

 I have made an online swap ETF comparison simulator to do the math to compare the corporate class swap-based ETFs to matched conventional ETFs.

 Of course, in addition to the risk premium that we get paid when things go well, we also need to consider the potential consequences of being forced to realize capital gains due to a legislative attack on swap-based ETFs.
 That will depend on the number of years of growth before a tax attack, the size of the capital gain at that point, and the tax rate triggered by it.

 The best way for us to compare the potential risks and rewards for a specific swap-ETF in a specific situation will be with some case studies.

 Next week we will start exploring the nuances of the risk premium and potential hazard of swap-based ETFs in The Sim Lab.
 We will start with a look at HBB (the Horizon Canadian Bonds TRI ETF) as a way of holding bonds in a taxable account compared to a conventional bond ETF or guaranteed investment certificate (GIC) as our warm-up.
 Getting limbered up will be important, so that we don’t pull something when we take on the more complex situation of HBB in a corporate account.

-If you can’t contain your excitement, you can download my Excel-based swap ETF risk premium calculator to play with on a desktop computer.
+If you can’t contain your excitement, you try my swap ETF risk premium calculator to play with it.
 That usually works to dampened my wife’s excitement.
 We will use the calculator as a baseline for the financial simulations, but will also delve way deeper with a look at longer-term possible outcomes.